jeffwjohn/README-Generator/README-dummy.md

  ### Installation
   Clone or fork the code from the README-Generator repository on GitHub.
 Open the code in a standard code editing application, such as VS Code.
  ### Usage
  Open an intregrated terminal and type the command "node index.js."
 Follow the prompts to generate your custom README.md file!
+Your custom file will be named "README-generated.md" to distinguish it from the application's native README.md file.
 ### Contributing
 README.md is an open source project, and anyone is encourged to contribute by cloning or forking the code and working to improve its function and versatility.